fraboniface/fraboniface.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Welcome | Bienvenue
+title: Yet Another Technical Blog
 ---

-It seems you've stumbled upon my blog.
+You've stumbled upon my blog.
 You'll learn more about it in the [About](/about/) page.
 It's quite recent: I only have two real posts for now.
 You can see them below.

 Vous avez atterri sur mon blog.
 Je préfère le terme original à "blogue" car ce dernier m'évoque un blobfish.